 A senior bridge loan is a form of short-term financing that helps families provide senior loved ones with a new living arrangement while they await a more permanent financial solution.

-To recap, here are some essential things to know before you purchase a senior bridge loan for your senior loved one:
+To recap, here are some essential things to know before you purchase a senior care bridge loan for your senior loved one:

 - These loans last between one and 18 months, though that duration can be longer